 American Red Cross Courses

 This class teaches lifeguard candidates the skills and knowledge needed to prevent and respond to aquatic emergencies.
-Upon successful completion of the course, each student will receive: Lifeguard Training, First Aid, CPR PR and AED.
+Upon successful completion of the course, each student will receive: Lifeguard Training, First Aid, CPR, and AED certifications.

 Water Safety Instructor Training